Last Updated on September 17, 2022 by Editorial Team

 - Pregnant women

 Dogs jump gates for various reasons.
-If any of their basic needs aren’t being met, they are more likely to be curious about jumping over blocked areas of your home.
-Making sure that they are getting enough exercise is crucial to keeping them well- behaved.
+If any of their essential needs aren’t being met, they are more likely to be curious about jumping over blocked areas of your home.
+Ensuring that they are getting enough exercise is crucial to keep them well-behaved.

 They also need good dog toys to keep them entertained.
 They require plenty of socialization and love.
-Make sure they have plenty of stimulation available in the area in which they are kept in.
-Some reasons they may jump fences, gates and on people are-
+Ensure they have plenty of stimulation available in the area they are kept in.
+Some reasons they may jump fences, gates, and on people are-

-- They see a new in individual entering their home that they would to meet.
+- They see a new individual entering their home that they would like to meet.

 - If outside, they may see an animal that they want to chase around

 - They are suffering from anxiety from being separated from their owner